taskcluster/ec2-manager/README.md

 poll.

 The messages from CloudWatch Events reach us through an SQS queue.
-In the case that the instance's metadata isn't available through the `decribeInstances` endpoint, we redeliver the message a number of times.
+In the case that the instance's metadata isn't available through the `describeInstances` endpoint, we redeliver the message a number of times.
 If it is unsuccesful on the last attempt, we report it to Sentry and move on.
 The periodic housekeeping will ensure that it is inserted into the state database when